Parking and Transportation Services

 Do I need a parking permit?

 Yes, parking permits are required at all hours; having a permit is the first step toward hassle-free on-campus parking.
 Washington State mandates that parking at its colleges and universities will be “self supporting.”
 Your permit fee is a user fee that enables WSU to build new parking facilities and maintain existing ones.
 Annual, semester and quarter permits are available online.
-For hourly or day-long parking, use the pay stations in the parking lots or the Whoosh app on your smartphone.
+For hourly or day-long parking, use the pay stations in the parking lots or the Flowbird app on your smartphone.
 Your license plate number is your permit; no paper permits are issued.

 Do I need a permit for a motorcycle?

 Motorcycles also need permits to park on campus.
 Motorcyclists are allowed to park in any parking lot provided that they have an appropriate parking pass.
-Additional motorcycle parking corrals are located on the CAMPUS MAP.

 How do I use the pay stations for hourly or daily parking?